 Launch price (pictured models): 13”x6.5” brass, $571/£432/€489; 14”x5.5” aluminium, brass, steel, $598/£452/€512; 14”x6.5” aluminium, brass, $621/£470/€532; 14”x7” steel, $657/£497/€563 | Shell material: Aluminium, steel, brass | Shell thickness: 1.2mm | Sizes available: 13”x6.5” (brass), 14”x5.5” (aluminium, brass, steel), 14”x6.5” (aluminium, brass), 14”x7” (steel) | Hoops: Aluminium die-cast 3mm (aluminium); steel triple-flanged 2.3mm Dyna Hoops (steel, brass)

-Accompanying the newly re-launched Yamaha Recording Custom drum set is seven metal snare drums, designed with input from Steve Gadd.
+Accompanying the newly re-launched Yamaha Recording Custom drum set are seven metal snare drums, designed with input from Steve Gadd.
 The snares encompass three metals: stainless steel, aluminium and brass.
 Steel is heavy and hard – and this is reflected in the sound, which is loud and resonant.
 That density also leads to sensitivity and the slightest featherweight touch is picked up and then transmitted.
 Moving onto the aluminium, the timbre is bright and breezy, always sprightly, like the metal itself.
 In fact, there is a high-end ping to watch out for that may need a bit of judicious damping.
 Brass is deeper and warmer, and yet ringier, looser and less controlled.
 The brass shell is perkier, with a complex timbre.
 Beyond these attributes, the choice of sizes further extends the series’ adaptability and range.
 A well thought-out and superbly built collection of snares in steel, brass and aluminium that will fire up just about any musical situation.

 Read full review: Yamaha Recording Custom